carlisia/bio-adapt/docs/composition.md

 ## Conclusion

-The three bio-adapt patterns are designed to work independently or together.
-Like biological systems that separate timing (circadian rhythms), resource management (metabolism), and information processing (neural networks), these patterns provide focused solutions that compose into sophisticated adaptive systems.
+The three bio-adapt primitives are designed to work independently or together.
+Like biological systems that separate timing (circadian rhythms), resource management (metabolism), and information processing (neural networks), these primitives provide focused solutions that compose into sophisticated adaptive systems.